loglot/Yet-Another-Game-Collection-3ds/README.md

     3.1. on a 3ds, you should put the .3dsx file onto the sd card, and open it with homebrew launcher

     3.2. on an emulator, you can just open the file like any other game

+## planned features
+i plan to make multiple of my games in this, not just 1,

+there is a .cia version planned, i just have to learn how to do that, and that will be in the first stable release